Fatheed7/Fatheed7/README.md

 ### Hey there 👋 I'm Jason

-I'm currently working towards a Diploma in Web Application Development with Code Instite & Newcastle College

 This page is currently (very much) a work-in-progress and I'll be looking to update this further ASAP!

 My current skills are listed below and will be updated as I learn more!